 The sketches gave us a starting point.
 We outlined the complete figures to give us a definite size to work to.
-As you can see, if you are doing the same your drawings don't have to be too realistic!
+As you can see, if you are doing the same your drawings don't have to be too realistic.
+Cartoon style is good!

 Armatures give designs strength and using bendy wire means we can pose our characters easily.
 Standing 30cm (12inches) tall these armatures are made using strong garden wire wrapped securely with thinner wire to create a strong flexible base.